Bryan Helmer: Playing career

 After the 1999–00 season, Helmer signed with the Vancouver Canucks.
 He spent the next three years bouncing between the Canucks and the minors.
 The 2001–02 season saw Helmer achieve NHL career highs with ten points and 53 PIM.
 In addition, Helmer played six games in the playoffs that year, the only time he played in the Stanley Cup Playoffs.

 On July 25, 2003, Helmer was traded by the Canucks back to the Phoenix Coyotes for Martin Grenier.
 He missed the majority of the 2003–04 season due to a shoulder injury but managed to appear in 17 games with the Coyotes.
 Prior to the 2008–09 season, this had been the last time Helmer played in the NHL.
 He signed with the Detroit Red Wings in 2004 but played two years in the AHL with the Grand Rapids Griffins.
 He was re-signed by the Coyotes in 2006 and had been playing with the San Antonio Rampage.

 Helmer signed with the Hershey Bears on July 24, 2008, and served as captain of the team.
 On November 28, 2008, the Washington Capitals signed and recalled Helmer from Hershey due to several key injuries among the Capitals' defensemen.
 Helmer led the Bears to Calder Cups in 2009 and 2010.

 While with the Oklahoma City Barons, Helmer became the AHL all-time leading scorer among defencemen in 2011, passing John Slaney.
 Helmer has 564 points in 1116 AHL games.

 After captaining the Barons in his second season with the club, Helmer was left unsigned through the beginning of the 2012–13 season, due to the NHL lockout.
 After an agreement was reached, Helmer was signed by the Springfield Falcons on January 9, 2013.

-In 2017, he was inducted into the AHL Hall of Fame.
+Retirement and legacy

+Helmer officially announced his retirement from professional hockey on July 22, 2013, and became an assistant coach with the Peterborough Petes.
+In 2014, the Wellington Dukes retired Helmer's jersey number, making him the first player in franchise history to have his jersey number honoured by the team.
+In 2017, Helmer was inducted into the Prince Edward County Sports Hall of Fame and AHL Hall of Fame.

+Post-playing career

+Helmer served as assistant coach for the Hershey Bears during the 2015-2016 season and was promoted to VP of Hockey Operations in July 2016.
+While serving in this role, the Bears claimed their 12th and 13th Calder Cup titles in 2023 and 2024.
+Helmer became the first executive in AHL history to win back-to-back James C. Hendy Memorial Awards.

+Personal life

+Helmer and his wife Pam have two children together.
+Through his marriage to Pam, Helmer is the brother-in-law of former professional defenseman Matt Carkner.